Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

    :target: ../../_images/Kits/ggp_content_1200.jpg

 To create working pads you have to cut the 10m wire in 12 sections as you need them.
-Dismantle 1cm of the isolation on one side of the wires.
+Dismantle 5cm of the isolation on one side of the wires.
-Stick the bottom side of each pad with the aluminum tape and attach a wire to it.
-For the first test only use a small section of the aluminum foil.
+Stick the wire with the aluminum tape to the bottom side of the pads.
+For a first test only use a small section of the aluminum foil.

 .. image:: /Images/Kits/ggp_pad_bottom_350.jpg
    :scale: 100 %